aeternity/protocol/contracts/ring.md

 The first 32 bytes of the calldata is the Keccak (SHA-3) hash of the signature of the function.
-The signature is defined as in the Solidity ABI, i.e. the function name with the parenthesised list of parameter types.
+The signature is defined as in the Solidity ABI, i.e. the function name with the parenthesized list of parameter types.
 Parameter types are split by a single comma.

 The state is appended as an extra argument to the function according to the contracts state type.